-Text marketing (SMS marketing) effectively “shortens the gap” and makes it easier for a small business to stay competitive, offering an effective means of expanding reach on a small budget.
-The benefits of adding text marketing to your overall plan are numerous—but there are four cornerstone reasons that text marketing helps you reach more customers faster.
+SMS marketing effectively “shortens the gap” and makes it easier for a small business to stay competitive, offering an effective means of expanding reach on a small budget.
+The benefits of adding sms marketing to your overall plan are numerous.

 With these statistics in mind, it’s impossible to deny the benefits of text marketing.
 Text marketing helps level the playing field between what a small business with a limited marketing budget can accomplish versus an established business with a big marketing budget.
 But many small business owners aren’t quite sure how to get started, or how to tailor their marketing messages for text.
 Below, we’ve outlined the top ten best practices for text marketing that’ll help your business start texting like a pro!

 1. Opt-In (and Opt-Out)

 The Telephone Consumer Protection Act (TCPA) regulates how marketers contact people, and for many small business owners, navigating the TCPA was an obstacle to text marketing.
 To comply, all that’s required of a business is to obtain explicit consent from subscribers to send text marketing messages, as well as to provide clear-cut disclaimers.
 Simple automated messages, such as “Message and data rates may apply,” “Text YES to opt-in,” or “Txt STOP to cancel at any time,” sent out to new subscribers or at the launch of your text marketing program, are critical to staying compliant with the TCPA.

 Having a clear idea of what customers are opting into can make the decision easier—especially if you clearly state that you won’t be spamming them!
 The easiest way to do this is to include expectations with your opt-in message, outlining the name of your sms text program, what it offers, and how many messages per month you’ll be sending.